Srinoid/photo-picker-plus-android/ChutePhotoPicker+/PhotoPickerConfiguration.md

 Default configuration
 ====

-If the local and remote services are not initialized, the PhotoPicker will be initialized with default settings.
+If the local and remote services are not initialized, PhotoPicker will be initialized with default settings.
 DefaultConfigurationFactory sets <code>LocalMediaType.ALL_PHOTOS</code> and <code>LocalMediaType.CAMERA_PHOTOS</code> as local and <code>AccountType.FACEBOOK</code> and <code>AccountType.INSTAGRAM</code> as remote services.

 Configuration URL